wp-plugins/orbisius-child-theme-creator/readme.txt

 Go to http://club.orbisius.com and post suggestions in our forum for new features that you'd like to see in this plugin or its extensions.

 == Changelog ==

+= 1.0.1 =
+Added links to video demo

 = 1.0.0 =
 Initial release